 Do all female guppies have a gravid spot?

 Nearly all mature female guppies develop a visible gravid spot, though the darkness can vary between strains.
-The gravid spot look more pronounced especially during pregnancy.
+The gravid spot looks more pronounced especially during pregnancy.

 Why are male guppies chasing females?